DeutscheBahnAG/components/packages/react/src/logo/README.md

 </div>
 ```

 The `default` and `white` variants do have transparent background.
 Light background is allowed to be visible.
 Noisy and dark backgrounds should use the `filled` variant.
-Please read the [official logo guidelines](https://marketingportal.extranet.deutschebahn.com/en/logo-2) for further details when to use which colors and backgrounds.
+Please read the [official logo guidelines](https://marketingportal.extranet.deutschebahn.com/en/logo-2) for further details when to use which colours and backgrounds.

 ### Auto